 Drug and Substance Abuse

-The term “drug abuse” is often associated with illegal drugs such as cocaine, heroin, or marijuana.
-More recently, dangerous designer drugs such as bath salts or club drugs such as ecstasy have become increasingly popular.
+The term “drug abuse” is often associated with illegal drugs such as cocaine, heroin, or LSD.
+More recently, dangerous designer drugs such as bath salts (cathinones) or club drugs such as ecstasy (MDMA) have become increasingly popular.
 And even legal substances such as tobacco and alcohol are linked with dangerous abuse.
 Marijuana, while illegal according to federal law, is now legal for recreational or medical use in multiple states.

 - Designer drugs are synthetic chemicals altered in often unknown ways to produce substances that may be more potent, and frequently more dangerous.
 Designer drugs may resemble the effects of other illegal drugs, because the chemical formula of a designer drug is manipulated, they often cannot be classified as illegal until state or federal regulations are changed.

-- Club drugs are used by youth in all-night “rave” or dance parties, at bars and at concerts for their psychoactive effects.
+- Club drugs might be used by youth in all-night “rave” or dance parties, at bars and at concerts for their psychoactive effects.

 Abused substances are not always illegal

-The following list outlines common prescription drugs or other substances of abuse.
-Sections include descriptions, extent and methods of abuse, typical user experience, health and pregnancy hazards, and addiction treatment options:
+The following documents detail common drugs or other substances of abuse.
+Sections may include: descriptions, extent and methods of abuse, typical user experience, health and pregnancy hazards, addiction treatment options.

 - Bath Salts